-These settings allow you to set a global switch and manage all of your mandatory opt-in giveaway pages at once.
+These settings allow you to set a global switch and manage all of your mandatory opt-in landing pages at once.
 After reviewing the GDPR, select the option that will most satisfy the regulation.

-The setting you select will be applied to all of your mandatory opt-in giveaway pages (across all books and pen names).
+The setting you select will be applied to all of your mandatory opt-in landing pages (across all books and pen names).

 What are the GDPR Setting Options?